 When you start building your international team, you’ll likely find many talented citizens in your country of expansion.
 You may also choose to send some of your current employees abroad to support development.
 For these situations, you need the right documentation for legal employment.
-Globalization Partners will ensure your workers have the proper work permits during their time abroad.

 The island nation of Grenada offers one type of work permit that lasts for a year.
 If an individual needs to renew their work permit, they must reapply three months before their documentation expires.
 If they don’t start this process early, they will incur a fine.

-What You Need to Obtain a Grenada Work Visa
+Requirements to Obtain Grenada Work Visas

 When an employee applies for their work permit, they need a series of documents proving their identity and origin: